 The Difference Between Integrated and Independent TOEFL Speaking Tasks

-Similar to the TOEFL writing section, the TOEFL speaking section includes two types of questions—“independent” questions and “integrated” questions.
-In terms of topics, there’s a pretty clear divide between the two types: integrated TOEFL speaking topics are about academic topics while independent speaking topics are about personal experiences, opinions, and ideas.
+Similar to the TOEFL Writing section, the TOEFL Speaking section includes two types of tasks—“Independent” questions and “Integrated” questions.
+In terms of topics, there’s a pretty clear divide between the two types you’ll see in the speaking section of the TOEFL exam: Integrated tasks are about academic topics while Independent speaking topics are about personal experiences, opinions, and ideas.

-The “integrated” topics are called that for a reason: they integrate reading and/or listening with speaking.
-That also means that integrated speaking topics are as varied as listening and reading topics, and answering them well mostly depends on how well you can find the most important ideas in a lecture or text.
+The “Integrated” topics on the TOEFL test are called that for a reason: they integrate a short passage of reading and/or listening passage with speaking.
+That also means that Integrated Speaking topics are as varied as Listening and Reading topics, and answering them well mostly depends on how well you can find the most important ideas in an audio recording or reading passage.
+Note that while these are on an academic subject, they don’t require specialized knowledge to answer them.

-In contrast, the independent tasks are only really about how well you can speak, rather than how well you digest incoming information.
-That means communicating clearly.
+In contrast, the Independent tasks are a different type of question.
+They are on a familiar topic and are only really about how well you can speak, rather than how well you digest incoming information.
+That means communicating your personal preference clearly.

-TOEFL Speaking Topic 2: Choose a Preference from Two
+TOEFL Speaking Task 1: Choose a Preference from Two

 Note: ETS used to give a list of essay prompts for free on their website, but they deleted that page.
-Now, you need the official guide to see the list of essay prompts mentioned above.
+Now, you need the Official Guide to the TOEFL, fourth edition see the list of essay prompts mentioned above.
+(Sadly, the list in the fifth edition of the TOEFL Official Guide is much shorter, although that current edition does contain several new prompts not seen in the Fourth edition.)

 Again, this is an exercise in choosing fast.
-You only have 30 seconds to answer, so you need to make a quick decision and then work on supporting it with a reason or two.
+You only have 45 seconds to answer, so you need to make a quick decision and then work on supporting it with a reason or two.
+You can also use examples to make your point–but remember, the time frame is very short!

 Cats or dogs?